CHS-CS50/2019/syllabus.md

 ## Overview

-Consistent with the AP Computer Science Principles curriculum framework, the course’s material is organized around seven so-called “big ideas” as well as six computational thinking practices.
+The course’s material is organized around seven so-called “big ideas” as well as six computational thinking practices.
 The seven big ideas are:

 1. Creativity
 2. Abstraction
 3. Data and Information